-- 1. Log into Configuration Manager as described on page 183. - 2.
+- 1. Log into Configuration Manager as described on page 189. - 2.
 In Configuration Manager, right-click on the Universal Routing Server Application object and select Properties from the shortcut menu.
 The properties dialog box opens. - 3.
 In the Properties dialog box, click the Options tab. - 4.
 If you have not already done so, create the section, http. - 5.
-Define the following options inside section http: - soap_port.
-This is the http port that clients need to use to access URS's service using SOAP protocol. - http_port.
-This is the http port that clients need to use in order to access URS's service through the HTTP GET/POST methods.

-Warning!
-If both soap_port and http_port are not specified, URS does not start the HTTP Interface component

-- verbose-Level of log output.
+Define the following options inside section http: - soap\port.
+This is the http port that clients need to use to access URS's service using SOAP protocol. - http\port.
+This is the http port that clients need to use in order to access URS's service through the HTTP GET/POST methods. - Note: The http port and the soap port can also be configured in the Server Info tab of the router Application object.
+In this way, it is possible if needed to provide a security layer for these ports.
+See Figure 79, "New Port Info Dialog Box," on page 201.
+When using the Server Info tab to define these ports, the Port ID should be soap for the soap\port and http for the http\port. - Warning!
+If both ports are not specified, either through setting options or in the Server Info tab, URS does not start the HTTP Interface component. - verbose- Level of log output.
 Valid values from 0 to 3.
 Level 0 produces no log messages.
-Levels from 1 to 3 produce log information with corresponding higher levels of detail. - 6.
-You have the option of setting log_file, log_size, log_buffering, and log_remove_old_files, which are similar to Genesys common log options debug, segment, buffering and expire, respectively (see page 205).
+Levels from 1 to 3 produce log information with corresponding higher levels of detail

+6. You have the option of setting log\file, log\size, log\buffering, and log\remove\old\files, which are similar to Genesys common log options debug, segment, buffering and expire, respectively.